sidneivl/SwiftUI-Music-Keyboard/README.md

 - multi-touch interface
 - not just limited to octaves, any number of notes could be used.
-- easy to use with external source of notes like MIDI files and MIDI ports
+- easy to use with external source of notes, such as MIDI files and MIDI ports.

 ## Install